 Signals & Systems (India) Private Limited commonly known as SANDS is primarily a technology company manufacturing niche products using embedded technology for the Generation, Transmission & Distribution segments of the Power Industry.
 On the Services front, we specialize in Energy Management Solutions to manage energy consumption efficiently to avoid penalties.
 We also undertake testing of Energy meters at the site on behalf of the utilities as part of the regulatory guidelines.

 Our core guiding principle has been ‘Make Global Standard Products in India” ever since the inception of the company.
 We’ve received several accolades and recognition for the innovative products that we’ve designed and manufactured in India.
-Most of our products have been the first of its kind in the country.
-We have over a decade, entered into the Industrial segment with solutions for IoT-based Predictive Maintenance such as Vibration Analysis, Current Signature Analysis, & Energy Management.
+Most of our products have been the first of their kind in the country.
+We have over a decade, entered into the Industrial segment with solutions for IoT-based Predictive Maintenance such as Vibration-Based Machine Condition Monitoring, Current Signature Analysis, & Energy Management.
 To know more about us and other details, please visit www.sandsindia.com or write to email@example.com